audiologiks/findajob/kb/workabroad/readme.md

 There are articles organized by Country where a person wants to work, and topics on working overseas.
 These are being migrated from audiologiks.com using Zendesk.
 Migration to be done by 3/10/2020.

-#	Index of Articles on Working Abroad
+#	Index of Articles on Working Abroad (last updated on 2/22)

 1. [26 Careercross Job Categories, 218 Sub-categories (English)](https://github.com/audiologiks/webclient/blob/master/kb/workabroad/Japan/jobboards/careercross.md) Just showing the number of jobs, job roles, industries and categories of work there are.
 Just an amazing amount of specialization in work.